tomato42/tls13-spec/draft-ietf-tls-tls13.md

 - Reducing cryptographic burden on the server if the server has an RSA certificate.

-- Allowing the client and server to do a 0-RTT exchange [TODO].
+- Allowing the client and server to do a 0-RTT exchange.

-In the case of a pre-shared key (PSK), this extension is used to communicate the PSK which the client desires to use.

 %%% Hello Messages
-          enum { known_key(1), known_configuration(2), (255) }
-            ConfigurationType;

           struct {
-            ConfigurationType type;
             opaque identifier<2 ..
 2^16-1>;
           } KnownConfigurationExtension